People at The Letai Lab |

 |

 I am originally from the small island of Jersey in the Channel Islands so I am excited to now be living in Boston and exploring all that it has to offer.
-In my spare time I enjoy running, finding new places to explore, portrait sketching, and testing out the local restaurants! |
+In my spare time I enjoy weightlifting, long walks, being by the water, and playing with my crazy cat Milo! |

 Jason Wu, Research Technician: I joined the Letai Lab in May 2023, where I currently work with Jeremy Ryan using baseline BH3 profiling on clinical samples from leukemia patients to help gauge treatment effectiveness and be able to predict patient response to anticancer therapies that rely on invoking the mitochondrial apoptotic pathway.
 I am also investigating the effects that hypoxic conditions can have on the apoptotic priming of cancer cells.

-Outside of work, I enjoy playing tennis/basketball, spending time with my dog and cat at home, and cooking the most delicious Chinese recipes passed down from my family!
-Purdue University, Bachelor's Degree jason_wu@dfci.harvard.edu |
+Outside of work, I enjoy playing tennis/basketball, spending time with my dog and cat at home, and cooking the most delicious Chinese recipes passed down from my family! |

 Laboratory for Functional Precision Medicine (LFPM)